jeffstride/idp/book_source/homework-assignments/hw4.md

 ## Context
 The National Center for Education Statistics is a U.S. federal government agency for collecting and analyzing data related to education.
 We have downloaded and cleaned one of their datasets: Percentage of persons 25 to 29 years old with selected levels of educational attainment, by race/ethnicity and sex: Selected years, 1920 through 2018.
 The nces-ed-attainment.csv file has columns for Year, Sex, Min degree, and race/ethnicity categories.
 > Note the missing data: not all columns have data starting from 1920!
+And, Our `main` method provides a line of code to read `nces-ed-attainment.csv` and replaces all occurrences of the `---` with pandas `NaN` to help with later data processing steps.

 |Year|Sex|Min degree|Total|White|Black|Hispanic|Asian|Pacific Islander|American Indian/Alaska Native|Two or more races|
 |----|---|----------|-----|-----|-----|--------|-----|----------------|-----------------------------|-----------------|